IEIDGG/Walmart_Tracking/README.md

 You can change the date it searches from by changing the values on the main file

-Line 94 has the date it searches from and it goes by Year, Month, Day
+It can be changed in this line: start_date = datetime.date(2024, 1, 1)  # Year, Month, Day